 If you select an RGB color space and decide to use PostScript Color Management, Photoshop sends RGB data to the Color Server along with PostScript color information defining this RGB color space.
-Note that when you select PostScript Color Management, a CRD will be used to perform color conversions to CMYK.
+When you select PostScript Color Management, a CRD is used to perform color conversions to CMYK.

-Note: The included RGB source color space information is overridden by the ColorWise RGB Source option unless it is set to None.
+NOTE: The included RGB source color space information is overridden by the ColorWise RGB Source option unless it is set to None.
 The ColorWise Rendering Style option specified will take effect if the ColorWise RGB Source Profile option is set to None.